 Luis Suarez is confident Liverpool can maintain their Premier League form and secure a return to the Champions League.

-The Reds enjoyed six successive campaigns in the competition between 2004 and 2010 but have missed out on the top four domestically in each of the last four seasons, which has left them with Europa League football, at best.
+The Reds enjoyed six successive campaigns in the competition between 2004 and 2010.
+But they have missed out on the top four domestically in each of the last four seasons.
+That has left them with Europa League football, at best.